slochower/smirnoff-host-guest-manuscript/manuscript.md

 During the pulling phase, the $\lambda$ parameter represents the target value of a distance restraint with constant force constant.
 This target distance is increased uniformly in 44 increments of 0.4 Å, yielding windows that separate the host and guest by 18 Å over the course of the calculation.

-Due to the asymmetry of the primary and secondary alcohols of cyclodextrin (Figure @fig:cavity), and the lack of symmetry of the small molecule guests, there are generally two distinct binding poses that do not interconvert during the simulation timescale.
+Due to the asymmetry of the primary and secondary alcohols of cyclodextrin (Figure @fig:cavity), as well as of the small molecule guests, there are generally two distinct binding poses that do not interconvert during the simulation timescale.
 To account for this effect, we separately compute the binding free energy and enthalpy for each orientation [@1935a9V0d] and combine the results to produce a single value for each host-guest combination using the following equation:

 \begin{equation}